Xzelsius/Ayaka/.github/CONTRIBUTING.md

 4. Commit your changes in logical chunks

-5. Locally rebase the upstream `dev` branch into your topic branch
+5. Locally rebase the upstream `main` branch into your topic branch

 6. Push your topic branch up to your fork

-7. Open a Pull request against the `dev` branch — [Open a Pull Request]
+7. Open a Pull request against the `main` branch — [Open a Pull Request]

 See [About pull requests] for more information.